jshaker000/mandlebrot_explorer/README.md

 ##  TODO:

-1)  Add seperate controls for fine and coarse zoom/pan
-2)  More intellegently setup a color gradient for historgram.
+1)  More intellegently setup a color gradient for historgram.
 Now histogram looks great at some zoom levels but garbage at others.
 Also more intellegent "bucket" placing for histogram
-3)  More intellegently split work between threads, rather than having each take a stripe.
+2)  More intellegently split work between threads, rather than having each take a stripe.
     Maybe guess where the most work would need to be done?
-4)  Have a better interface to scroll multiple steps at once, perhaps click and drag and/or boxes to type in Xmin/Xmax Ymin/Ymax
+3)  Have a better interface to scroll multiple steps at once, perhaps click and drag and/or boxes to type in Xmin/Xmax Ymin/Ymax
-5)  Add GUI elements to ajust the colormap
+4)  Add GUI elements to ajust the colormap
-6)  Add a second window as a "HUD" to show where you are on the fractal
+5)  Add a second window as a "HUD" to show where you are on the fractal
-7)  Investigate bug where at high zoom levels thread panes get out of sync
+6)  Investigate bug where at high zoom levels thread panes get out of sync
-8)  Take advantage that panning reuses many existing pixels to not recalculate everything
+7)  Take advantage that panning reuses many existing pixels to not recalculate everything

 ## Examples Images